discordjs/guide/guide/voice/audio-player.md

 const player = createAudioPlayer();
 ```

-You can also customise the behaviors of an audio player.
+You can also customize the behaviors of an audio player.
 For example, the default behavior is to pause when there are no active subscribers for an audio player.
 This behavior can be configured to either pause, stop, or just continue playing through the stream:

 ```ts
 import { createAudioPlayer, NoSubscriberBehaviour } from '@discordjs/voice';